cometbft/cometbft/docs/architecture/adr-112-proposer-based-timestamps.md

 1. Correct validators only approve the proposed block timestamp if it is close enough to their own currently known Unix time.

 The result of these changes is a more meaningful timestamp that cannot be controlled by `<= 2/3` of the validator voting power.
-This document outlines the necessary code changes in Tendermint to implement the corresponding [proposer-based timestamps specification](https://github.com/tendermint/tendermint/tree/main/spec/consensus/proposer-based-timestamp).
+This document outlines the necessary code changes in CometBFT to implement the corresponding [proposer-based timestamps specification](https://github.com/cometbft/cometbft/tree/main/spec/consensus/proposer-based-timestamp).

 ## Alternative Approaches